4GeeksAcademy/javascript-events-tutorial-exercises/exercises/02-on-click-Hello-World/README.md

 - Use the `onclick` property of the input tag.

-- Declare the javascript function in index.js and set it as a listener in the input property.
+- Declare the JavaScript function in `index.js` and set it as a listener in the input property.